-Let $\mathbf{k}$ be an algebraically closed field of characteristic 0.
-Fix a connected linear algebraic group $\mathbf{G}$ over $\mathbf{k}$ .
-Let $D^ := \operatorname{Spec} \mathbf{k}((t))$ denote the formal punctured disc over $\mathbf{k}$ .
-In this paper we give an algebraic classification of formal $\mathbf{G}$ -connections over $D^$ up to gauge equivalence.
-In order to achieve this we first prove that every connection can be put into canonical form [BV83] after passing to a ramified cover.
-Next, we describe a set of "good" representatives for canonical forms for which we can develop a clean description of Galois cohomology cocycles.
-We then proceed to describe said cocycles.
-As a consequence of our arguments we are also able to obtain some new quantitative results.
+Let k be an algebraically closed field of characteristic 0.
+Fix a connected linear algebraic group G over k.
+Let $D^ := \operatorname{Spec} \mathbf{k}((t))$ denote the formal punctured discover k.

+In this paper we give an algebraic classification of formal G-connections over $D^$ up to gauge equivalence.
+The regular singular case is more explicit and is presented first (see Subsection 3.6).
+The more general irregular case is Proposition 5.9.
+These constitute the two main results of the paper.

+In order to get our parametrizations, we first prove that every connection can be put into canonical form [BV83] after passing to a ramified cover (Theorems 3.32 and 5.3).

+Next, we describe a set of representatives for canonical forms for which we can develop a clean description of Galois cohomology cocycles (see the set of conditions in Theorem 5.3).
+We then proceed to describe the Galois cocycles in Subsections 3.6 and 5.3.
+As a consequence of our arguments we obtain some new quantitative results in Subsection 4.4.

 Our approach to the existence of canonical forms is based on the work of Babbitt and Varadarajan [BV83].
 Some of the crucial parts in their argument are analytic in nature, so they only apply when the ground field is $\mathbb{C}$ .
 We sidestep those parts to provide a completely algebraic proof.
 In addition, we simplify the global structure of their inductive arguments.
-We included detailed proofs of some the lemmas from [BV83] in order to keep the exposition self-contained.

 Our treatment of uniqueness of canonical forms is substantially different from the one in [BV83].
-We choose a different set of representatives for canonical classes in order to set up our Galois cohomology argument (see e.g. the list of properties in Theorem 5.3).
+We choose a different set of representatives for canonical classes in order to set up our Galois cohomology argument (see the list of properties in Theorem 5.3).
 This allows us to avoid the use of the complex exponential map.
-In our context the proof of uniqueness and the identification of the gauge transformation centralizer become algebraic arguments using power series.
+In our setup the proof of uniqueness and the identification of the gauge transformation centralizer become elementary power series arguments.

-We include separate treatments of reduction theory for connections in the reductive, the unipotent and the solvable case.
-We believe this is important, because the proofs are quite different depending on the type of group.
+We develop separate treatments of reduction theory depending on whether G is reductive, unipotent or solvable.
 This allows us to give sharper separate statements, including some new determinacy results in the unipotent and solvable cases (see Propositions 3.25, 3.29 and 5.2).